 - It is packaged in a high-quality wooden box constructed with finger joint corners that has a brass latch and hinges

 The Sherline metric WW collet set contains 77 collets sized from 0.3 mm to 8.0 mm by 0.1 mm increments plus a blank collet that can be made into any size collet by the user.
 It comes in a finely finished hardwood box with 96 holes, leaving room for other collets should you have extras or inch sizes to store.

 This collet fixture is particularly useful for clockmakers cutting gears on a gear blank that has a pinion shaft attached that can be held in a collet.
 A bushing is provided that fits into the center hole of the rotary table and helps center the fixture on center.
 T-nuts and attaching screws are also provided for clamping the fixture in place in the rotary table or mill table T-slots.
 They are available in WW collet and 8 mm collet versions.

 These parts are not designed to fit Sherline lathes, but rather are made for watchmaker’s or jeweler’s lathes that have tailstocks that accept 8.0 mm or 10.0 mm collets.

 Collet Pot Chucks

-These collets can be easily machined and are specially designed to hold larger and odd shaped parts.
+These collets can be easily machined and are designed to hold larger, odd-shaped parts.
 A 1/8″ (3.17mm) dowel pin is included with the collet to close on while the face is being machined.
-The face is drilled 3/16″ deep or less and then bored to exact size to make what is, in effect, a custom chuck for parts too big to be held in regular WW collets.
-They are used with WW collet adapter and drawbar.
+The face is drilled 3/16″ deep or less and then bored to an exact size to make what is, in effect, a custom chuck for parts too big to be held in regular WW collets.
+They are used with a WW collet adapter and drawbar.
 See P/N 1161.

 NOTE: Collet pot chucks are designed to hold material only on the face end, not through the collet.
 Maximum gripping depth is 3/16″ (4.8mm).